-The only known, yet unproven, link to Chinese restaurant syndrome is MSG.
+MSG is thought to be linked to these symptoms, but it’s not proven.
 If you become ill after eating Chinese food or other foods that contain MSG, you may be sensitive to the food additive.
-It is also possible to be sensitive to foods that naturally contain high amounts of glutamate.
+It’s also possible to be sensitive to foods that naturally contain high amounts of glutamate.

 Treatment for Common Symptoms

-Chinese restaurant syndrome generally does not require treatment.
-Your symptoms will most likely go away on their own.
-Taking over-the-counter pain relievers may relieve headache symptoms.
-Drinking several glasses of water may help to flush the MSG out of your system.
-This flushing can shorten the duration of your symptoms.
+Mild symptoms usually don’t require treatment.
+Taking over-the-counter pain relievers may ease your headache.
+Drinking several glasses of water may help to flush the MSG out of your system and shorten the duration of your symptoms.

 Treatment for Severe Symptoms

-If your symptoms were only minor, you do not necessarily have to stop eating the foods you like.
-Ask your doctor if it is safe for you to eat foods that contain MSG.
+If your symptoms were minor, you don’t necessarily have to stop eating the foods you enjoy.
+Ask your doctor if it’s safe for you to eat foods that contain MSG.
 You may be able to reduce your symptoms by eating only small amounts of foods that contain MSG.